algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 - Huawei ELE L29 **version** : EMUI 12.0.0.
 - Iphone 13 **version** : IOS 17.5.1.

+### Software

+Here's the technology stack and our IDE:

+- Visual Studio Code **version** : 1.89.1.
+- Android Studio **Version** : 2023.3.
+- Flutter **version** : 3.22.0.
+- SDK Android **version** : 34.0.0.
+- Dart **version** : 3.4.0.

+To download a specific version of Flutter or Dart you can use this website: [Flutter Version Management with FVM](https://blog.flutter.wtf/flutter-version-management/).

 ### Real Device Used

-To debug Flutter code you can use phones and PCs<<!-- Rephrase you can run, not debug + talk about android studio -->>, on phone it is possible to do it on Android and IOS.There are however certain requirements to be met, I will show you how to do it on different devices.
+To run Flutter code you can use phones and PCs, on phone it is possible to do it on Android and IOS.There are however certain requirements to be met, I will show you how to do it on different devices, if you prefer you can emulate a phone whit android studio.

 **Firstly you need to setup Flutter.**